wlk/akka-http-etag-example/README.md

 This is a example project that shows how to effectively implement ETags and `Last-Modified` headers in akka-http projects.

+Start application by running `sbt run`.

+It will start HTTP server on port `8080`, there are 2 endpoints you can try `/books` and `/books-etags`, both accept single parameter - the book id.

+To read more about this project, see my blog post: https://www.wlangiewicz.com/2016/11/25/etags-in-akka-http/

 I have explained everything in the comments in `BooksApi`, this is an overview of how such requests are processed:

 There are 2 main cases to consider: